-Why is the Amendment required?
+Why is the amendment required?

-The Amendment is required to allow the subdivision of the land for residential purposes.
-Rezoning the land from FZ1 to NRZ1 is consistent with the strategic directions and outcomes sought by the Lang Lang Township Strategy (July 2009).
+The amendment is required to allow the subdivision of the land for residential purposes.
+Rezoning the land from FZ1 to NRZ1 is consistent with the strategic directions and outcomes sought by the Lang Lang Township Strategy (July 2009) which is listed as an Incorporated background Delocument in the Cardinia Planning Scheme.